YunongPan/group_surfing_ws/README.md

 	`./run_gazebo.sh`

-	*Note: Click on the current terminal and use*
+	*Note: Click on the current shell and use*

 	*t	z	u*
 	*g	h	j*